AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/blob.md

 * `Content-Type: application/json`

-## Create a connection
+## Create a base connection

-A connection specifies a source and contains your credentials for that source.
-Only one connection is required per [!DNL Blob] account as it can be used to create multiple dataflows to bring in different data.
+The first step in creating a source connection is to authenticate your [!DNL Blob] source and generate a base connection ID.
+A base connection ID allows you to explore and navigate files from within your source and identify specific items that you want to ingest, including information regarding their data types and formats.

-### Create a [!DNL Blob] connection using connection string-based authentication
+### Create a [!DNL Blob] base connection using connection string-based authentication

-To create a [!DNL Blob] connection using connection string-based authentication, make a POST request to the [!DNL Flow Service] API while providing your [!DNL Blob] `connectionString`.
+To create a [!DNL Blob] base connection using connection string-based authentication, make a POST request to the [!DNL Flow Service] API while providing your [!DNL Blob] `connectionString`.

 **API format**